jeff-adkisson/swe-3313-fall-2025/project/details-project-plan.md

 -  70% to 79%: meets most requirements, may have some writing or organization issues.
 -  69% or below: does not meet most requirements or has significant organization issues.

-*Note: Project Plans not performed in YouTrack will not be graded.*
+*Note: Project Plans not performed in GanttProject will not be graded.*

 ### Presentation Scoring (20% total)